MicrosoftDocs/learn/learn-pr/azure-devops/deploy-azure-functions/includes/3-set-up-environment.md

 ## Create pipeline variables in Azure Pipelines

 In [Create a release pipeline with Azure Pipelines](/learn/modules/create-release-pipeline?azure-portal=true), you added a variable to your pipeline that stores the name of your web app in App Service.
 Here you do the same.
-In addition, you will add the name of your leaderboard app for the Azure Function.
+In addition, you will add the name of your leaderboard app for the Azure Functions instance.

 You could hard-code these names in your pipeline configuration, but if you define them as variables, your configuration will be more reusable.
 Plus, if the names of your instances change, you can update the variables and trigger your pipeline without modifying your configuration.